jhpyle/docassemble/_docs/documents.md

 an itemized list of fields in your document and the values you want those fields to have.
 [Markdown](#from markdown) documents and [DOCX fill-in forms](#docx template file) are more flexible because they do not require this itemization of fields.

-Also, note that the [DOCX fill-in forms](#docx template file) method provides not only a .docx file, but a PDF version of that .docx file.
+All three of these methods make use of the [`attachment`] specifier to indicate how a document should be made.

 # <a name="from markdown"></a>Creating files from Markdown